14 January 2021

-As Victoria moves to the Last Step of reopening it's important that venues and workplaces are COVIDSafe.
-The Victorian Government has created a collection of templates questionnaire, signage and posters to assist.
-Download and display these resources in your workplace and on your social media, visit https://www.coronavirus.vic.gov.au/.
+As Victoria continues to open up and return to business, it's vital that venues and workplaces are COVIDSafe.
+The Victorian Government has created a collection of templates, questionnaires, signage and other resources to assist.
+Download and display these resources in your workplace and on your social media, visit the Victorian Government coronavirus site.

 Six principles of COVIDSafe workplaces